Pierre Bernard (yogi): Biography

 Due to his practice of keeping his origins obscure, little is known for certain about his early life.
 He is reported to have been born Perry Arnold Baker or Peter Coon in Leon, Iowa, 31 October 1875, the son of a barber.
 He also used the name Homer Stansbury Leeds.

 Bernard was trained in yoga by an accomplished Tantric yogi known as Sylvais Hamati, under whom Bernard studied for years.
-He met Hamati in Lincoln, Nebraska in the late 1880s and they travelled together.
-Hamati taught Bernard body-control techniques of hatha yoga.
-After several years of study, Bernard was able to put himself into deep trance, so his body could be pierced with long surgical needles.
-He gave a public demonstration of what he termed the "Kali Mudra", a simulated death trance in January, 1898 to a group of physicians in San Francisco.
+He met Hamati in Lincoln, Nebraska in the late 1880s, and they travelled together.
+Hamati taught Bernard the body-control techniques of hatha yoga.
+After several years of study, Bernard was supposedly able to put himself into a trance deep enough to withstand piercings by surgical needles without anesthesia.
+He gave a public demonstration of what he termed the "Kali mudra" (a simulated, so-called "death trance") in January 1898 to a group of physicians in San Francisco.
 During the demonstration, Dr. D. McMillan inserted a surgical needle "slowly through one of Bernard's earlobes".
 Needles were also pushed through his cheek, upper lip, and nostril.
-Bernard was featured on January 29, 1898, on the front page of The New York Times.
+On January 29, 1898, Bernard was featured on the front page of The New York Times.

-Bernard took interest in hypnotism.
-In 1905, he founded the Bacchante Academy with Mortimer K. Hargis to teach hypnotism and sexual practices.
+Bernard then took interest in hypnotism.
+In 1905, he founded the Bacchante Academy with Mortimer K. Hargis to teach hypnotism and "sexual practices."
 The organization declined because of the 1906 San Francisco earthquake, and their partnership dissolved.